labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 ===================

-This interface allows the user to select a set of genomes and display a tree compute from a distance matrix where the distances strongly correlates the Average Nucleotide Identity (ANI).
+This interface allows the user to select a set of genomes and display a tree.
+It is constructed, from a distance matrix where the distances strongly correlates the Average Nucleotide Identity (ANI), with a neighbor joining algorithm.
 From this distance matrix, we group these genomes in order to get clusters close to the "species cluster" (ANI >= 94%).

 .. image:: img/genoclust.png